 Feeling of choking

 How Are Panic Attacks Diagnosed?

-There is no diagnosis of "Panic Attacks."
+There is no diagnosis of "Panic Attacks" but there is a diagnosis of Panic Disorder.
 Panic attacks are usually a symptoms of other anxiety disorders.
 However if panic attacks are experienced due to the anticipation and fear of experiencing a panic attack (Fear of Fear) then a diagnosis of Panic Disorder can be made.

 The Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5) defines Panic Disorder as recurrent and unexpected panic attacks that can be diagnosed if one or more of the following symptoms occur:

 These symptoms must also be followed by 1 month or more of worry about future panic attacks and unhelpful behavior aimed at trying to control it such as avoidance.

 What Causes Panic Attacks While Driving?

 Panic attacks while driving and the fear of driving can be caused by any number of things.

 Prior accidents, driving through severe weather, losing control of the car, witnessing or hearing reports of fatal car crashes, and getting lost while driving all have the potential to cause anxiety and trigger symptoms of a panic attack.

 Misinterpretation of Physical Sensations